score-json/json/TSF/trustable/no-json-faults/NJF-05.2.md

     Erikhu1: 0.85
 ---

-The service accepts the non-empty arrays.
+The service provided by nlohmann/json accepts the non-empty arrays.

-sab